 There’s usually about half an hour in between courses, which gives you plenty of time to crack open a bottle of wine and get to know the people around you.
 Sure, you might wind up with the dreaded NFT Guy at your table instead of your new crush, but that’s part of the fun.
 Bring a friend you can exchange covert glances with when NFT Guy starts getting into how much his crypto wallet is worth.

 There’s only one dinner seating per night, which commences at 7:30pm and ends around 10pm and requires a reservation (via Resy).
-Wednesday through Saturday, dinner costs $48—but on Tuesdays, it's $40.
+Wednesday through Saturday, dinner costs $65—but on Tuesdays, it's $50.
 The four-course menu changes every week and has included everything from fluke with roasted endive to avgolemono soup.
-This place is BYOB, so check out the menu beforehand on IG to find the perfect wine pairing before you go.